Brian Jones (quarterback)

-Brian Jones (born July 2, 1980) is a former American football quarterback who played three seasons in the Arena Football League with the Las Vegas Gladiators, Arizona Rattlers and Kansas City Command.
+Brian Jones (born July 2, 1980) is an American former football quarterback who played three seasons in the Arena Football League (AFL) with the Las Vegas Gladiators, Arizona Rattlers and Kansas City Command.
 He played college football at the University of Toledo, after a record setting career at Shasta College.
 He also played in the af2 for the Memphis Xplorers and Manchester Wolves, winning ArenaCup VI with the Xplorers.